-Complex networks are graphs representative of the intricate connections between elements in many natural and artificial systems2-4, whose description in terms of statistical properties has been largely developed in the curse for a universal classification of them.
-However, when the networks are locally analyzed some characteristics that become partially hidden in the statistical description emerge.
-The most relevant perhaps is the discovery in many of them of community structure, meaning the existence of densely (or strongly) connected groups of nodes, with sparse (or weak) connections between them5.
+Complex networks are graphs representative of the intricate connections between elements in many natural and artificial systems,^{2-4} whose description in terms of statistical properties has been largely developed in the course for a universal classification of them.
+However, when the networks are locally analyzed, some characteristics that become partially hidden in the statistical description emerge.
+The most relevant perhaps is the discovery in many of them of community structure, meaning the existence of densely (or strongly) connected groups of nodes, with sparse (or weak) connections between them.5

-The study of the community structure helps to elucidate the organization of the networks and, eventually, could be related to the functionality of groups of nodes6.
-The most successful solutions to the community detection problem, in terms of accuracy, are those based in the optimization of a quality function called modularity proposed by Newman and Girvan7 that allows the comparison of different partitioning of the network.
-Given a network partitioned into communities, being C_i the community to which node i is assigned, the mathematical definition of modularity is expressed in terms of the weighted adjacency matrix w{ij} , that represents the value of the weight in the link between nodes i and j, this weight would be 0 if no link existed, and the strengths $w_i = \sum_j w{ij}$ as8 where the Kronecker delta function $\delta(C_i, C_j)$ takes the values, 1 if node i and j are into the same community, 0 otherwise, and the total strength $2w = \sum_i w_i$.
-The modularity of a given partition is then, the probability of having edges falling within groups in the network minus the expected probability in an equivalent (null case) network with the same number of nodes, and edges placed at random preserving the nodes' strength.
-The larger the modularity the best the partitioning is, cause more deviates from the null case.
-Note that the optimization of the modularity cannot be performed by exhaustive search since the number of different partitions is equal to the Bell9 or exponential numbers, which grow at least exponentially in the number of nodes N. Indeed, optimization of modularity is a NP-hard (Non-deterministic Polynomial-time hard) problem10.
-Several authors have attacked the problem, with considerable success, by proposing different optimization heuristics $^{11-16}$, see Fortunato 17 for a review.
+The study of the community structure helps to elucidate the organization of the networks and, eventually, could be related to the functionality of groups of nodes.6 The most successful solutions to the community detection problem, in terms of accuracy, are those based in the optimization of a quality function called modularity proposed by Newman and Girvan,7 which allows the comparison of different partitioning of the network.
+Given a network partitioned into communities, being C_i the community to which node i is assigned, the mathematical definition of modularity is expressed in terms of the weighted adjacency matrix w{ij} , that represents the value of the weight in the link between nodes i and j; this weight would be 0 if no link existed, and the strengths $w_i = \sum_i w{ij}$ as 8 where the Kronecker delta function $\delta(C_i, C_i)$ takes the values, 1 if node i and j are into the same community, 0 otherwise, and the total strength $2w = \sum_i w_i$.
+The modularity of a given partition is then the probability of having edges falling within groups in the network minus the expected probability in an equivalent (null case) network with the same number of nodes, and edges placed at random preserving the nodes' strength.
+The larger the modularity, the best the partitioning is, causing more deviates from the null case.
+Note that the optimization of the modularity cannot be performed by exhaustive search since the number of different partitions is equal to the Bell9 or exponential numbers, which grow at least exponentially in the number of nodes N. Indeed, optimization of modularity is a NP-hard (nondeterministic polynomial-time hard) problem.10 Several authors have attacked the problem, with considerable success, by proposing different optimization heuristics,^{11-16} see Fortunato17 for a review.

-$$Q = \frac{1}{2w} \sum{i} \sum{j} \left(w{ij} - \frac{w_i w_j}{2w} \right) \delta(C_i, C_j), \qquad (1)$$
+$$Q = \frac{1}{2w} \sum{i} \sum{j} \left(w{ij} - \frac{w_i w_j}{2w} \right) \delta(C_i, C_j), \tag{1}$$